Reviews / September 13, 2018

 As slasher franchises go, A Nightmare on Elm Street is certainly the most interesting conceptually: a former child murderer burned to death by the town’s vengeful parents returns years later to haunt and punish the community’s teenage children—by stalking their dreams.
 Because the dream world, like adolescence, is by nature irrational, the action of the films plays out on a surrealistic stage, and the suspense is constant: we never know what’s real and what’s fantasy, only that both states are potentially deadly.
 A Nightmare on Elm Street 3: Dream Warriors is the finest point of the series, in my opinion, as well as a defining ’80s genre film about the struggles of growing up in a decade that increasingly marginalized, patronized, and exploited young people.

-Set six years after the events of the first film, Dream Warriors follows a group of suicidal teenagers who have been committed to a psychiatric hospital.
+Set six years after the events of the first film, Dream Warriors follows a group of suicidal teenagers who have been committed to a psychiatric hospital somewhere in the American suburbs.
 Kids are killing themselves all over town, we find out from a radio report, and “county health officials are at a loss to explain this alarming tend.”
 What the doctors and parents don’t know is that the suicides are actually the result of Freddy Krueger, who has returned once again to knock off “the last of the Elm Street children,” making their deaths appear self-inflicted.
 Nancy (Heather Langenkamp, reprising her role from the first film), now a “grad school superstar” researching pattern dreams, is called in to try to help the teens; still young enough to trust and be trusted, she tells them the truth about Freddy and gives them an experimental dream-suppressing drug that she herself is taking.
-With the help of good-hearted doctor Neil Gordon (Craig Wasson), Nancy shows the kids how to tap their “dream powers” to unite against Freddy, but the “suicides” continue, and Nancy and Neil are eventually dismissed by Dr. Simms (Priscilla Pointer), the stern director of the hospital who insists that the kids are suffering from “group psychosis” and “mass hysteria,” that their nightmares are “by-products of guilt” and “psychological scars stemming from moral conflicts and overt sexuality.”
+With the help of good-hearted doctor Neil Gordon (Craig Wasson), Nancy shows the kids how to tap their “dream powers” to unite against Freddy.
+But the “suicides” continue, and Nancy and Neil are eventually dismissed by Dr. Simms (Priscilla Pointer), the stern director of the hospital who insists that the kids are suffering from “group psychosis” and “mass hysteria,” that their nightmares are “by-products of guilt” and “psychological scars stemming from moral conflicts and overt sexuality.”

 While the action unfolds in typical slasher fashion, with the addition of some truly brilliant practical effects, there is much more going on beneath the surface cuts.
 Wes Craven’s initial script for Dream Warriors was reportedly influenced by the teen suicide rate in the U.S., which jumped 40% between 1970 and 1980 and spiked again at about the time the film was released, 1987.
 The numbers were surely much higher, because at the time many suicides were reported and filed as “accidents”—just as in the film.
-There was a great stigma around mental health issues, especially in the young, so much so that parents, politicians, school officials, and even psychiatrists deflected their own responsibility for the crisis onto the few things that made teenagers happy and gave them agency: rock music, sex, television, video games, horror movies, and fantasy role-playing games like Dungeons & Dragons.
-President Reagan, no surprise, blamed depression and suicide on “the ‘drug culture’ that [preaches] despair and violence,” proclaiming June 1985 (and June 1986) Youth Suicide Prevention Month, a cynical attempt to acknowledge the tragic mess his administration spread and smeared by defunding and effectively dismantling federal psychiatric services, along with social services like after school, family planning, and sex education programs (teen pregnancy soared as a result).
+There was a great stigma around mental health issues, especially in the young, so much so that parents, politicians, school officials, and even psychiatrists deflected their own responsibility for the crisis onto the few things that made teenagers happy and gave them agency: music, sex, television, video games, horror movies, and fantasy role-playing games like Dungeons & Dragons.
+President Reagan, no surprise, blamed depression and suicide on “the ‘drug culture’ that [preaches] despair and violence,” proclaiming June 1985 (and June 1986) Youth Suicide Prevention Month, a cynical attempt to acknowledge the tragic mess his administration spread and smeared by defunding and effectively dismantling federal psychiatric services, along with social services like after-school, family planning, and sex education programs (teen pregnancy soared as a result).

 This hypocrisy is made explicit throughout Dream Warriors.
 The very first scene at the hospital has young orderly Max (Larry Fishburne) tell Dr. Gordon his theory on the suicide epidemic: